wgseligman/GramsSim/Display/README.md

 If you're doing several different runs of the simulation chain with different sets of files, you can either:

-- Create several Options XML files. `simd` accepts options on the command line [in the same way as the main GramsSim programs](../util/README.md), so you can just give an alternate options file as an argument to the command; e.g.,
+- Create several Options XML files. `simd` accepts options on the command line [in the same way as the main GramsSim programs](../util/README.md), so you can give an alternate options file as an argument to the command; e.g.,

       ./simd options-other.xml

-- You can specify the names of all the files created by the simulations chain on the command line, overriding the values in `options.xml` as you can with the main GramsSim programs; e.g.,
+- You can specify the names of all the files created by the simulations chain on the command line, overriding the values in `options.xml` [as you can with the main GramsSim programs](../util/README.md); e.g.,

       ./simd \
           --outputG4File=g4-other.root \